SarthakMakhija/CGO-learning/README.md

 # C implementation
 A Linked list where each node has an `int` key and an `int` value.
 Linked list supports the following behaviors -
-- `put` puts a key, and an associated value
+- `put` puts a key, and the associated value
 - `get` returns the value by key
 - `getAllValues` returns all the values
 - `length` returns the number of nodes in the linked list